aonufrei/pathfinding-backend/README.md

 At this point the application support pathfinding on 2d map.
 You can also specify walls and see how the shortest path will be changed.

-The UI for this backend application you can find [here](https://github.com/aonufrei/pathfinding-ui).
+The UI for this backend application can be found [here](https://github.com/aonufrei/pathfinding-ui).

 ## How to run the app